 Application for 1915 (c) HCBS Waiver: MD.0645.R03.00 - Jul 01, 2021 Page 11 of 139

-• • (0)
+• • (0) 390

-Phone: (410) 767-3014 Ext: TTY
+Phone: (410) 767-3014 Ext:

 Fax: (410) 333-5362

+E-mail:

-E-mail: Attachments
+Attachments

-Replacing an ap Splitting one wa Adding or decre Adding or decre count of particip Adding new, or Making any cha any of the following changes from the current approved waiver.
-Opproved waiver with this waiver.
+Replacing an ap Splitting one wa Adding or decre Adding or decre count of particip Adding new, or Making any cha any of the following changes from the current approved proved waiver with this waiver.
 Combining waivers.
-Alver into two waivers.
+Liver into two waivers.
 Eliminating a service.
-Pasing an individual cost limit pertaining to eligibility.
-Pasing limits to a service or a set of services, as specified in Appropriate (Factor C).
-Indeed the decreasing a limitation on the number of participants served anges that could result in some participants losing eligibility or another Medicaid authority.
-Inges that could result in reduced services to participants. pendix C. Reducing the unduplicated at any point in time.
+Easing an individual cost limit pertaining to eligibility easing limits to a service or a set of services, as specificants (Factor C). decreasing, a limitation on the number of participants anges that could result in some participants losing eliging another Medicaid authority.
+Inges that could result in reduced services to participant plan for the waiver: ed in Appendix C. Reducing the unduplicated ts served at any point in time. gibility or being transferred to another waiver

 Not applicable.

 Specify the state's prorequirements at 42 CF Consult with CMS for in time of submission. milestones.
-To the extent that the reference that statewic complies with federal 441.301(c)(6), and the germane to this waive ne and Community-Based Settings Waiver Transition Plan cess to bring this waiver into compliance with federal home and cess to bring this waiver into compliance with federal home and cess to bring this waiver into compliance with federal home and cess 441.301(c)(4)-(5), and associated CMS guidance.
-Instructions before completing this item.
-This field describes the session information in the planning phase will differ from information that has submitted a statewide HCB settings transition plan to Cleade plan.
-The narrative in this field must include enough information that this submission is consistent with the portions of the statewide HCB settings describes settings that do not require transition: status of a transition process at the point mation required to describe attainment of MS, the description in this field may on to demonstrate that this waiver ion requirements at 42 CFR HCB settings transition plan that are attings transition plan as required.
+To the extent that the reference that statewic complies with federal 441.301(c)(6), and the germane to this waive ne and Community-Based Settings Waiver Transition cess to bring this waiver into compliance with federal hear A41.301(c)(4)-(5), and associated CMS guidance. instructions before completing this item.
+This field descent information in the planning phase will differ further than the submitted a statewide HCB settings transition in the plan.
+The narrative in this field must include enough the HCB settings requirements, including the compliance and this submission is consistent with the portions of the statewide.
+Quote or summarize germane portions of the statewide.
+HCB Settings describes settings that do not require tree. ome and community-based (HCB) settings ribes the status of a transition process at the point rom information required to describe attainment of plan to CMS, the description in this field may information to demonstrate that this waiver and transition requirements at 42 CFR tatewide HCB settings transition plan that are le HCB settings transition plan as required.